TrivadisPF/streamsets-dev-simulator/README.md

 ## Data Formats

-The Directory origin processes data differently based on the data format.
+The Dev Simulator origin processes data differently based on the data format.

-The Directory origin processes data formats as follows:
+The Dev Simulator origin processes data formats as follows:

 **Delimited**